 Question: In the 79th verse of chapter 56, it is said: “None touches it except the purified.”
 What does being “purified” mean here?
 Is it taking ablution?
-Is it permissible to touch Qur’an without ghusl or without ablution?
+Is it permissible to touch the Qur’an without ghusl or without ablution?

-“Then I swear by the location of the stars.
+“I swear by the locations of the stars.
 And if you could know, it is a great oath indeed.”
-(56:75-76)
+(The Quran 56:75-76)

-The nearest heaven is the first heaven.
+The nearest heaven is the first layer of heavens.

 Going back to chapter 56, and reading together with the first two verses:

-“Then I swear by the location of the stars.
+“I swear by the locations of the stars.
 And if you could know, it is a great oath indeed.
-It (that which at the location of the stars) is a prosperous Quran, in a ‘maknun’ book.
+It (that which at the location of the stars) is a prosperous Quran in a ‘maknun’ book.
 None touches it except the purified.
 It has been sent down by the Master of all beings.”
 (The Quran 56:75-79)

 So, “the prosperous Qur’an in a maknun book” cannot be subject to contact, except by the purified ones mentioned in the verse.
-Devils are repelled from the first heaven, according to 37:9, so that they cannot enter there.
+Devils are repelled from the first heaven according to verse 37:9, so that they cannot enter there.
 When we consider the location of the stars as the first layer of heaven and the information that it is protected from devils, we conclude that devils cannot touch this protected book.
-Since human beings are also not able to reach there, the only purified beings that are the subject of this verse are angels.
+Since human beings are also not able to reach there, the only purified beings who are mentioned in this verse are angels.

-Another important point: “لَا يَمَسُّهُ إِلَّا الْمُطَهَّرُونَ = None touches it except the purified.” is not an imperative sentence in Arabic.
-That means, it does not decree a command, but rather it affirms the current state.
-Nobody, except the purified, which are angels- can touch it” is the meaning of the sentence.
+The expression “لَا يَمَسُّهُ إِلَّا الْمُطَهَّرُونَ = None touches it except the purified.” is not an imperative sentence in Arabic.
+That means it does not decree a command, but rather it manifests the current state.
+“Nobody, except the purified -which are angels- can touch it” is the meaning of the sentence.

 “O believers, when you raise for prayer, take ablution.”
-(5:6)
+(The Quran 5:6)

 About the case of needing major ablution (ghusl) for prayer, it is commanded:

-“When you recite Qur’an, seek refuge in Allah from the stoned devil.”
-(16:98)
+“When you recite the Qur’an, seek refuge in Allah from the stoned devil.”
+(The Quran 16:98)